 Weighing the Options of Refinancing

-Shopping for a mortgage loan?
-We'd be thrilled to answer your questions about our mortgage offerings!
-Give us a call today at (941) 366-5800.
-Want to get started?
-Apply Now.
+In the market for a mortgage?
+We'll be glad to answer your questions about our mortgage offerings!
+Give us a call at (941) 366-5800.
+Ready to get started?
+Apply Here.

-Of course, you will have to pay for the process of refinancing.
-When you refinance, you are paying for many of the same things you were charged for at the time you obtained your original mortgage loan.
-These could include settlement costs, an appraisal, lender's title insurance, underwriting fees, and others.
+All these benefits do come with some expense, though.
+When you refinance, you are paying for basically the same things you paid for at the time you got your original mortgage loan.
+Included in your costs will typically be an appraisal, underwriting fees, lender's title insurance, settlement costs, and other fees.